zxynj/R---Machine-Leaning-Prudential-Life-Insurance-Assessment/README.md

 # kaggle---Prudential-Life-Insurance-Assessment

-The detail for thie kaggle project is [here](https://www.kaggle.com/c/prudential-life-insurance-assessment#description).
+The detail for this kaggle project is [here](https://www.kaggle.com/c/prudential-life-insurance-assessment#description).
-TLDR: Use more than 120 variables(continous, discrete and categorical) to predict the response variable(ordinal categorical).
+TLDR: Use more than 120 variables(continuous, discrete and categorical) to predict the response variable(ordinal categorical).

 ## Data imputation
 After excluding all variables with missing data more than 20%, there are four variables left Employment_Info_6 - cont, Medical_History_1 - disc, Employment_Info_4 - cont and Employment_Info_1 - cont.
 Then I regress each of them on other variables in the training set and use forward selection to select variables that explain the most.
 After this, I impute the missing data using the prediction from the four regression.